jskopek/jskopek.github.io/_posts/2017-05-26-sloquet-hot-springs.markdown

 description: "The Sloquet Hot Springs are a natural wonder and something of an untouched gem.
 The long distance from Vancouver - over 5 hours - and rough roads mean that the area doesn't get much attention.
 This in turn means that the springs are remarkably natural.
 With a long weekend ahead of us, we decided to check them out."
 date:   2017-05-26 19:04:40 +0100
 categories: travel
-video-folder: hot-springs-weekend
+video-folder: posts/hot-springs-weekend/
-thumbnail: /video/hot-springs-weekend/title.jpg
+thumbnail: posts/hot-springs-weekend/title.jpg
 ---

+The May Long weekend loomed on the horizon, and we decided we should do something special to celebrate our three days off.

 {% include video.html title="Hot Springs Water 3" %}

-# Sloquet Hot Springs

-The May Long weekend loomed on the horizon, and we decided we should do something special to celebrate our three days off.

 I think we did pretty good.